Real-Time Polyp Detection, Localization and Segmentation in Colonoscopy Using Deep Learning: Discussion

 A choice between computational speed, accuracy and precision is vital in object detection and localisation tasks, especially for colonoscopy video data where speed is a vital element to achieve real-time performance.
 Therefore, we consider YOLOv4 with Darknet53 and CSP backbone as the best approach in the table for the polyp detection and localisation task.

-For the semantic segmentation tasks, UNet with a ResNet34 backbone showed improvement over all the methods.
-The method even obtained the highest FPS of 35.
+For the semantic segmentation tasks, ColonSegNet showed improvement over all the methods.
+The method obtained the highest FPS of 182.38.
 The quantitative results in Figure~\ref{fig:bestandworst} (b) showed the most accurate delineation of polyp pixels compared to other SOTA methods considered in this paper.
-The most competitive method to UNet with ResNet34 backbone was DeepLabv3+, which accuracy can be due to its ability to navigate the semantically meaningful regions with its atrous convolution and spatial-pyramid pooling mechanism.
+The most competitive method to ColonSegNet was UNet with ResNet34 backbone.
+The other comparable method was DeepLabv3+, which accuracy can be due to its ability to navigate the semantically meaningful regions with its atrous convolution and spatial-pyramid pooling mechanism.
 Additionally, the feature concatenation from previous feature maps may have helped to compute more accurate maps for object semantic representation and hence segmentation.
 The other competitor was PSPNet, which is also based on similar idea but on aggregating the global context information from different regions rather than the use of dilated convolutions.
 The computational speed for DeepLabv3+ with the same ResNet50 backbone as used in PSPNet in our experiments comes from the fact that the 1D separable convolutions and SPP network is used in DeepLabv3+.
 We evaluated the most recent popular SOTA method in segmentation ``HRNet''~\cite{wang2020deep}.
-While HRNet produced competitive results compared to other SOTA methods, UNet with ResNet34 backbone and DeepLabv3+ outperformed for most evaluation metrics.
-UNet with ResNet34 backbone provided the best trade-off between speed and accuracy over several SOTA methods.
+While HRNet produced competitive results compared to other SOTA methods, UNet with ResNet34 backbone and DeepLabv3+ outperformed for most evaluation metrics with ColonSegNet being competitive in the recall, and overall accuracy and outperforming other SOTA method significantly.